eclipse-tractusx/tractus-x-umbrella/docs/user/common/guides/data-exchange/issuance.md

 ## Notes

 - Credentials must be issued by trusted issuers configured in the `trustedIssuers` list
-- Self-Issued tokens have a default lifetime of 300 seconds (5 minutes)
 - Revoked credentials will fail verification and cannot be used
-- Each participant must register their DID in BDRS for discovery
 - The `did:web` method resolves DIDs via HTTP/HTTPS based on the domain in the DID

 ## NOTICE